Coronavirus hits memorials for 75th anniversary of liberation of Nazi death camps | DW | 19.04.2020

 'Endlessly sad'

-In her Sunday message, German states minister for culture and media Monika Grütters said she was "endlessly sad" that April 2020 remembrances were largely reduced to digital events.
+In her Sunday message, Monika Grütters, Germany's minister for culture and media, said she was "endlessly sad" that April 2020 remembrances were largely reduced to digital events.

 Grütters, who had originally been due to deliver the key address at Ravensbrück, also north of Berlin and once a major Nazi camp holding women, said it remained a "perpetual task" to remember the victims and the inhumane crimes committed.

-Small ceremonies had also been held last Wednesday and Thursday at Sachsenhausen and nearby Ravensbrueck.
+Small ceremonies had also been held last Wednesday and Thursday at Sachsenhausen and nearby Ravensbrück.

-Ravensbrück memorial site director Insa Eschebach in a video presentation on public Berlin-Brandenburg television (rbb) said initially 40 survivors and their relatives and "many further guests from around the world" had been keen to attend the 75 year commemorations.
+Ravensbrück memorial site director Insa Eschebach said in a video presentation on public Berlin-Brandenburg television (rbb) that initially 40 survivors and their relatives and "many further guests from around the world" had been keen to attend the 75-year commemorations.

-And, a program with 30 events had been planned, including exhibitions and readings.The interest was great, Eschebach said "because here in this camp 120,000 women and children from over 30 countries were imprisoned."
+A program with 30 events had also been planned, including exhibitions and readings.The interest was great, Eschebach said "because here in this camp 120,000 women and children from over 30 countries were imprisoned."

-"Unfortunately because of Corona we had to cancel," said Eschebach."That was really hard."
+"Unfortunately because of the coronavirus we had to cancel," said Eschebach.
+"That was really hard."

-At Ravensbrück between 1939 until its liberation in late April 1945 by Soviet troops, historians estimate that 28,000 inmates died.
+From 1939 to its liberation in late April 1945 by Soviet troops, historians estimate that 28,000 inmates died at Ravensbrück.

 ipj/aw (epd, AFP)